SoftInstigate/restheart-notes-example/README.md

 	npm install -g bower grunt-cli

+Run `npm install` to install project dependencies

+	npm install

 Run `bower install`.
 If Bower asks you for the AngularJS version, choose 1.3.0.

 	bower install

+Build the project

+	grunt build

-Finally run `grunt serve` for preview, after a while it should starts the default browser at [http://localhost:9000/#/signin](http://localhost:9000/#/signin)
+If you want to preview the web application, run `grunt serve`; after a while it should starts the default browser at [http://localhost:9000/#/signin](http://localhost:9000/#/signin)
+Of course, make sure you have already started RESTHeart as well.

 	grunt serve